hyunchol-jun/better-eat-server/README.md

 # BetterEat Backend

-BetterEat is a web application that helps users to cook more and eat healther by suggesting new recipes based on their diets and/or food preferences.
-Users can also manage thier meal plans with stored information such as recipes, inventory and grocery lists.
+BetterEat is a web application that helps users to cook more and eat healthier by suggesting recipes based on their food preference.
+Users can also manage their meal plans with stored information such as recipes, inventory and grocery lists.

 You can visit the live website at http://better-eat.hyuncholjun.com/.